 Just register each of your clients’ birthdays on their first visit (you could use an intake form for the same).
 Then offer them a treat on their birthday or for their whole birthday month.
 It could be a free add-on service or product, or a few dollars or a small percentage off on their favorite service!

 Your existing customers are well aware of your services and the whole experience you deliver at your spa.
-Who can market your spa better than them?
+Who can market your business better than them?

 Introduce referral programs at your spa and tell your customers about them.
 Offer incentives to encourage more and more customers to refer your services to a friend or family member, and hence increase your clientele.
 The incentives would work best if they’re offered to both customers – the one who referred and the new one.
 It could be anything, a free session, or an attractive discount, or an irresistible package deal!

 Make your clients feel special with spa memberships at a certain price or punch cards.
 The membership would entitle them to exclusive discounts and offers.
 Probably slightly higher off during the holidays or seasonal spa promotional discounts.

 A spa loyalty card will motivate your customers to return or upsell by offering loyalty discounts or a free service after your client completes a certain number of appointments with you.
 Here’s how it works.
 They bring their punch card at each visit, punch or mark it, and once a certain number of punches is reached, they become eligible for the discounts or rewards you promised!